Protein in 1 katori dal, boiled eggs, chicken, milk and sprouts with InstaCuppa electric protein shaker

 6. Spread it across the day — your body uses protein better in smaller amounts at each meal than in one big hit.

 On the days you cannot cook a full meal, a quick shake fills the gap.
 A lumpy, half-mixed shake is hard to drink, so the mixing matters.
-The InstaCuppa Electric Protein Shaker Bottle spins at 6500 RPM and breaks up clumps in seconds, so your shake actually goes down smooth.
+The InstaCuppa Electric Protein Shaker Bottle spins at 6500 RPM and breaks up clumps in seconds.
+This makes your shake smooth and easy to drink.

 Related Reading